MrDayKwan/GRE-calculator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The GRE Calculator can be used with all standard calculator functions, as well as .
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The GRE Calculator can be used with all standard calculator functions, as well as the 'features' described above.

 ![GRE On-Screen Calculator Use 1][use-gif-1]
 ![GRE On-Screen Calculator Use 2][use-gif-2]